Oro House Recovery Centers is uniquely qualified to provide Anxiety and Addiction Treatment in Los Angeles, California.

 We understand how difficult it is to seek treatment, so we developed our Compassionate Care Model® of treatment as an essential part of healing and recovery.

-Newsweek named Oro House Best Addiction Treatment Center in California in 2020 and 2021, and we are Joint Commission Accredited, which is the addiction industry’s Gold Standard for safety and client care.
+Newsweek named Oro House a Best Addiction Treatment Center in America in 2020, 2021, 2022, and 2023, and we are Joint Commission Accredited, which is the addiction industry’s Gold Standard for safety and client care.

 We are licensed by the California Department of Healthcare Services (DHCS), and certified to offer Incidental Medical Services (IMS), which is a supplemental medical oversight service for our inpatient clients in the residential level of care.